mrdeusvu1t/spiral-matrix/README.md

          11 16 15 6
          10 9  8  7

-*The task definitions are given in the XML-comments for this methods.*
+The task definitions are given in the XML-comments for this methods.
+_Restriction: use only the capabilities of the C# language._

 *Topics - 2-dimensional arrays.*